orange-cloudavenue/terraform-provider-cloudavenue/docs/resources/elb_pool.md

 Optional:

 - `type` (String) The type of the persistence.
-Value must be one of: `APP_COOKIE` (Load Balancer reads existing server cookies or URI embedded data such as JSessionID.
-Cookie name must be provided as value.), `CLIENT_IP` (The clients IP is used as the identifier and mapped to the server.), `CUSTOM_HTTP_HEADER` (Custom, static mappings of header values to specific servers are used.
-Header name must be provided as value.), `HTTP_COOKIE` (Load Balancer inserts a cookie into HTTP responses.
-Cookie name must be provided as value.), `TLS` (Information is embedded in the client's SSL/TLS ticket ID.
-This will use default system profile System-Persistence-TLS.).
 Value defaults to `CLIENT_IP`.
+Value must be one of:
+  - `APP_COOKIE` Load Balancer reads existing server cookies or URI embedded data such as JSessionID.
+Cookie name must be provided as value.
+  - `CLIENT_IP` The clients IP is used as the identifier and mapped to the server.
+  - `CUSTOM_HTTP_HEADER` Custom, static mappings of header values to specific servers are used.
+Header name must be provided as value.
+  - `HTTP_COOKIE` Load Balancer inserts a cookie into HTTP responses.
+Cookie name must be provided as value.
+  - `TLS` Information is embedded in the client's SSL/TLS ticket ID.
+This will use default system profile System-Persistence-TLS.
 - `value` (String) The value of the persistence.
 If the value of [`<.type`](#<.type) attribute is one of `HTTP_COOKIE`, `CUSTOM_HTTP_HEADER` or `APP_COOKIE` this attribute is **REQUIRED**.